Installation

 1. PETSc using the correct version, including the external packages SUPERLU_DIST, MUMPS, PASTIX and UMFPACK (Suitesparse).
 These are all direct solvers that we use for 2D simulations, or as coarse grid solvers, so they are useful to have.
 If you happen to have compilation errors with some of them (e.g., mumps), it is also ok to only have one direct solver.

-2. Python (3+ is best), to run the LaMEM testing suite.
+2. Julia, to run the LaMEM testing suite.

 4. Paraview for visualizations.